maliput/delphyne_gui/README.md

-# Drakaina
+# Delphyne

-This is the repository for Drakaina.
+This is the repository for Delphyne.
 As of right now, the only supported platform is Ubuntu 16.04 amd64.

 # Setup instructions

 1. You first need to install the dependencies for Drake.
-While Drakaina doesn't directly depend on Drake right now, it may in the future and the build system aims to be compatible.
+While Delphyne doesn't directly depend on Drake right now, it may in the future and the build system aims to be compatible.
 The instructions are [here](http://drake.mit.edu/from_source.html), but in brief:

     ```
     $ git clone git@github.com:RobotLocomotion/drake.git drake-distro